ChrisFugl/Shape-Memory-Alloy-Positioning/README.md

 **app/environment/real_time**: An environment for a real time system.

 **app/environment/simulated.py**: An environment for a simulated system.
 The simulation can be fairly simple.
 The purpose of it is to debug and test the implementation of the model without having to access the real time system.

+**app/environment/test.py**: Very simple environment that is only used for unit testing.

+**app/policies/**: Different policies.
+(A policy is used to compute an action given a state.)

+**app/policies/test**: Policy that should only be used for unit testing purposes.